hminh2027/Dodge-Game/README.md

 ## Usage
 ### Requisition
-Create Database with SQLite3 using queries in file for the game in 'Install Database' folder </br>
+Create Database with SQLite3 using queries in file for the game in 'Install Database' folder. </br>

-Edit the path to the database file in the config file (.../resources/config/config.properties)
+Edit the path to the database file in the config file (.../resources/config/config.properties).

 ### How to play

-``Using only 4 arrow buttons to move (left, right, up, down)``
+Using only 4 arrow buttons to move (left, right, up, down)

 ## Gameplay